Return to: Academic Policies and Procedures

 - It’s a respectful celebration of scholarly research.

 Students are encouraged to complete their FORs via web conferencing or similar technology.
-FORs may also occur at a regularly scheduled Fielding event, such as national/research/clinical sessions, cluster meetings, or New Student Orientations.
+FORs may also occur at a regularly scheduled Fielding event, such as national/research/clinical sessions, professional development seminars, cluster meetings, or New Student Orientations.
 Prior to an FOR being scheduled, the full dissertation committee must have reviewed and recommended approval of the dissertation upon the completion of revisions.
 It is permissible for the dissertation draft incorporating the required revisions to be reviewed only by the chair, and not the full committee.
 The chair of the committee and one committee member (determined by individual schools) authorize the scheduling of the FOR.

 The FOR is announced to the Fielding community and is open to all members of the Fielding community and invited guests.
 The announcement should include the date, time and place where the FOR is to be held.
 The minimum number of committee members in attendance at the FOR should include the chair and one faculty committee member (additional requirements are left to each School’s discretion).
 All committee member(s) can be present either in person or through teleconferencing/video conferencing.